trickstercache/trickster/CONTRIBUTING.md

 Likewise, if you have a Feature Request, please file a detailed Issue, explaining the feature's functionality and use cases.
 Features should be useful to the broader community, so be sure to consider that before filing.

-If you find a security vulnerability in Trickster, please contact the [Maintainers](MAINTAINERS.md) directly.
+If you find a security vulnerability in Trickster, please follow the instructions in [SECURITY.MD](./SECURITY.MD).

 ## Steps to Contribute